 And if it feels too late because you’re already tired, cranky and overcommitted, it’s not too late to say no or simplify.
 Go back and read that sentence again.
 Keyword: SIMPLIFY.

 Coach’s challenge: take one thing off your list that you were planning to do.
 Yes, right now.
 I’ll wait while you cross it off or delete it.
-It’s also not too early to start planning the kind of December you want to have in 2017.
+It’s also not too early to start planning the kind of December you want to have in the years to come.

 It all starts with noticing what drains your energy and what is pure joy.